-The Sexual Assault Training Oversight and Prevention Act (STOP Act) of 2013
+The Sexual Assault Training Oversight and Prevention Act (STOP Act)

 This legislation takes the prosecution, reporting, oversight, investigation and victim care of sexual assaults out of the hands of the normal chain of command and places jurisdiction in the hands of an autonomous Sexual Assault Oversight and Response Office.

 The STOP Act achieves reform through the following changes:

 - Establishes a Sexual Assault Oversight and Response Office in the Department of Defense, which will work with various military investigative organizations to investigate cases of sexual assault.
 This office will: